 My parish base is currently Arundel, where I live when I am not in seminary.
 During my formation I have had one short pastoral placement in Chichester; however, for the past 3 years, I have had the opportunity to visit other parishes of the diocese as well as take part in the diocesan pilgrimage to Lourdes as a Redshirt leader in 2018.’

 ‘I was baptised in the Church of England while studying Law and German Law at university, and soon began exploring ideas about vocation.
 I spent some time working in parishes in central London to try it out, and then began training for the Anglican ministry.
-During that time I felt the pull of the universal Church and became a Catholic just over three years ago.
-After a year’s placement in a parish I went to the English College in Valladolid, Spain, for an introductory year, and have now finished my first year at St John’s, Wonersh.
-I’m enjoying the prayer life and studies, and the chance to get to know people and parishes around the diocese.’
+During that time I felt the pull of the universal Church and became a Catholic just over four years ago.
+After a year’s placement in a parish I went to the English College in Valladolid, Spain, for an introductory year, and have now finished my second year at St John’s, Wonersh.
+From September 2021, I'll be at Allen Hall seminary in Chelsea, which I'm sure will be a fruitful and enjoyable place.
+I’m enjoying the prayer life and studies, and the chance to get to know people and parishes around the Diocese.'

 ‘Following a Ph.D. in Inorganic Chemistry at the University of Bristol, I spent three years in academic research, followed by thirteen years teaching in secondary schools.
 Throughout this time, I felt I had a vocation to Priesthood, but was highly successful at ignoring this calling.
 I am now in my fourth year of formation at St John’s Seminary, Wonersh and have spent the last year on pastoral placement in Eastbourne.
 In summer 2018, Stephen O’Brien and I spent six weeks working in a rural parish in Kenya, which was extremely rewarding.
 Seminary life is incredibly challenging on many different levels, but I have never been happier, and the time has provided a wonderful opportunity for growth.’